smileboywtu/smileboywtu.github.io/_posts/2016-04-09-cython-with-c.md

 if you want to use the C function in your .pyx file, you need to use the setuptools to compile the code into .so and then import the c function.

+another good way is used the c source code and compile the source into the python module.

+c function source file:

+{% highlight c %}

+#include <stdio.h>
+#include "easy.h"

+void greeting(){

+  printf("this is the first c python module.\n");
+}

+{% endhighlight %}

+c header function file:

+{% highlight c %}

+#ifndef _EASY_H__
+#define _EASY_H__

+void greeting();

+#endif

+{% endhighlight %}

+cython module for wrapping the c source file .pyx:

+{% highlight python %}

+cdef extern from "easy.h":
+  cpdef void greeting()

+{% endhighlight %}

+compile the c source file to .so file then you can import this module from the python.

++ compile the .pyx into c code
++ compile all .c file into .so file

+notice: this work on mac ox, you can compile use the same way but with different compiler and flags.

+{% highlight shell %}

+cython -o easy_.c easy.pyx

+cc -shared `python2-config --includes --libs --cflags --ldflags` -o easy.so easy.c easy_.c

+{% endhighlight %}

+after that you will find the .so file inside the current directory.